Raabi91/moonraker-telegram/README.md

 ```
 sudo nano /home/pi/moonraker-telegram/telegram_config.sh
 ```
-or use mainsail web interface
+or use mainsail or fluidd web interface

 edit the variables between the ""